 The Dashboard

-Learning the InPlayer Dashboard is essential for managing your business.
+Learning the Dashboard is essential for managing your business.

 Transactions

-The Transactions section offers a live overview of each of your customers’ payments.
+The Transactions section offers a live overview of each of your viewers’ payments.

 It has two tabs: Payments and Subscriptions.